hsf-training/hsf-training-cicd-github/content/episodes/08-adding-ci-to-your-code/index.md

 Ok, so maybe we were a little naive here.
 GitHub runners come pre-installed with a wide variety of software that is commonly needed in CI workflows (e.g. for Ubuntu 22.04 runners the list can be found [here](https://github.com/actions/runner-images/blob/main/images/ubuntu/Ubuntu2204-Readme.md)).
 ROOT is not pre-installed, so we will have to add a step to install it ourselves.
 After reading the [ROOT documentation](https://root.cern/install/#run-in-a-docker-container), we find that a convenient way to run it on various systems is using something called a Docker container.

 There are several tools that are used for containerization, like Docker, Podman, and Apptainer (formerly Singularity).
-For this tutorial you don't need to know anything about containerization.
+For this tutorial, you don't need to know anything about containerization.
 You can just think of this as the base software set that comes pre-installed on the system that runs your code.

 We will be using the Docker images hosted at the [`rootproject/root` Docker Hub](https://hub.docker.com/r/rootproject/root).
 Let's start by using the image with tag `6.26.10-conda`.